boyddensmore/Maximo-Oracle-SQL-Public/README.md

 # Maximo-Oracle-SQL-Public
-A collection of Oracle SQL statements for IBM's Maximo (specifically designed for Control Desk, 7.5)
+A collection of Oracle SQL statements for IBM's Maximo (specifically designed for Control Desk, 7.5 and Maximo Asset Management 7.6)

 This is a selection of statements I've built while administering an IBM Maximo 7.5 Control Desk implementation.
 I've found them useful, and hopefully you do too.